Aviah/one-click-django-server/README.md

 6. site-auth-on: like site-up, with Apache config that protects the entire site with Apache password.
 The username and passowrd credentioals are in mysite/site_config/django_auth.py
 7. site-auth-off: like site-up, clears the site password configs in site-auth-on

+## Development & Deployment

+1. Install a similar environment on you dev machine, where the repository is cloned from the server git repository
+2. For one-click install script on an Ubuntu machine, please use the one-click-django-dev scripts.
+The dev environment scripts were tested on Ubuntu (there is an advantage to develop on the same OS you deploy to), but with few adjustments should work on other Linux based (I use VMFusion Ubuntu on a mac, also works great)
+3. Develop the app!
+4. To import modules in python, use from site_repo. (site_repo was configured with a pth file on the python path)
+5. For javascript, css and images/media see extranl files
+6. Django development server is easier to use during development.
+Before pushing, it's recommended to test on Nginx/Apache Locally.
+7. Deployment is easy, it's a one server website.
+Just push the code, run collectstatic on the server if any js/css file changed, and reload the site.

+See the one-click-django-dev Readme.

+Note: see django docs for deployment

 ## Next Steps:

 1. The django project is saved in the django user home directory on the server.
 To access the project, ssh as django: